Tag Archives: Adventure

 Bus day to Elafonisi:

 Monday we went on a bus trip to the beach Elafonisi.
-The trip went via the gorge Topolia and a stop at Cave Agia Sofia (Wisdom of God) before we reached Elefonisi.
+The trip went via the Gorge Topolia and a stop at Cave Agia Sofia (Wisdom of God) before we reached Elefonisi.

 Here we spent a couple of hours walking around, swimming and relax on the beach.
 Elafonisi is an island when the tide is high and famous for it’s pink “sand”, that actually is seashells.
 Since many tourists have taken the sand with them home, there isn’t much left.
 The authorities have strengthen the rules and set high penalty for removing the sand.